CUBRID/cubrid-manual/en/install.rst

 **Configuring Environment**

     You can modify the environment such as service ports etc. edit the parameters of a configuration file located in the **$CUBRID/conf** directory.
-See :ref:`Installin-and-Running-on-Windows` for more information.
+See :ref:`Installing-and-Running-on-Windows` for more information.

 **Installing CUBRID Interfaces**